jakiestfu/Youtube-TV/README.md

 To obtain your API Key you can follow this guide using steps 1 to 3.
 [https://developers.google.com/youtube/v3/getting-started](https://developers.google.com/youtube/v3/getting-started)

+Then:
+4. under APIs & auth > Credentials > Create new Key > (Select) Browser Key
+5. (Recommended) Set any referrers to your domain to prevent unauthorized use of your key.
+6. (Optional) Additionally disabling any other unused APIs that are enabled.

 ## Installation

 After obtaining your API Key, fill it in `ytv.js` near the top via this line: